-Pregnancy care centers help eliminate the financial burden of an unplanned pregnancy.
+Pregnancy care centers help eliminate the financial burden of pregnancy.

 In the United States, there are thousands of pregnancy care centers which all exist to help women through the emotional and financial stress of an unplanned pregnancy.
 Couple their services with the widespread availability of adoption, and it should become immediately apparent that women need not kill their "unwanted" children.